markmarkyesyes/Educational-Intervention-Management-System/README.md

 cd into the project folder, and run:
   $ npm install  OR  $ yarn install

-Following successful installation of packages, in the applications root directory, run the command:
+(If you are running a Mac OS, please start your MongoDB before seeding) Following successful installation of packages, in the applications root directory, run the command:
   $ node seed.js